Akka Platform Guide

 Transparent remote communication between systems and their components — relieving you from writing and maintaining difficult networking code.

-A clustered, high-availability architecture that is elastic, scales in or out, on demand — enabling you to deliver a truly reactive system.
+Clustered, high-availability, elastic architecture, that scales on demand — enabling you to deliver a truly reactive system.

 Akka’s use of the actor model provides a level of abstraction that makes it easier to write correct concurrent, parallel and distributed systems.
 The actor model spans the full set of Akka libraries, providing you with a consistent way of understanding and using them.